royruddle/vizdataquality/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to vizdataquality's documentation!
+Welcome to vizdataquality's documentation
 ==========================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   :caption: Contents:
+   api_reference

+.. include:: ../README.md
+   :parser: myst_parser.sphinx_

 Indices and tables
 ==================